isaiga0101/ledsensor/README.md

 # ledsensor
-Turn an led into a sensor using an ATMega328P
+Turn an led into a light sensor using an ATMega328P

+## Pins Used